FRANCESCA PARENTE

 Working Papers

 "Democratic Accountability and Non-Compliance with International Law: Evidence from the Inter-American Court of Human Rights."
-Revise and Resubmit.
-[Working paper]
+Conditionally Accepted, Journal of Peace Research.
+[Conditionally accepted version]

 "The Politics of Punishment: Why Non-Democracies Join the International Criminal Court" (with Leslie Johns).
+Under review.
 [Working paper]

 "Apples to Apples: How (not) to Compare Compliance Across International Courts."
 Working paper draft available on request.